 Priscilla Reid, M.S.

 Priscilla Reid completed a bachelor's in Criminal Justice and a Master's in Forensic Science at National University in San Diego Ca. She is a retired Reserve Sergeant with the San Diego County Sheriff department's Underwater Search and Recovery Unit.
 Her primary function was the training coordinator, unit administrative sergeant and primary scribe at all crime scene searches.
 Additionally, she is a retired U S Navy Commander.
 Her primary duties were as a Naval Criminal Investigative Service (NCIS) agent.
 She was recalled to active duty twice and deployed to Japan onboard USS Kitty Hawk CV63 in support of Operation Desert Storm and spent a year deployed to Iraq in support of Operation Noble Eagle / Enduring Freedom.
 She was the Special Security Officer for the Southwest region, responsible for the six most southwestern states.
 During her 38 years of civil service she has written several instruction manuals and directives, has briefed the most senior level military officers and equivalent civilian counterparts.

 Administrative Business Assistant

 Mark Hendley comes to Lubbock from New Mexico where he attended Eastern New Mexico University.
 He earned his Bachelors of Science degree in Criminal Justice and History and spent several years working in the mental health field before coming to Texas Tech.
-He is currently the business manager for the Psychology department in addition to his position at the Institute.
+He is currently the business manager for the Department of Psychological Sciences in addition to his position at the Institute.